 He also appears frequently in media around the world such as CNN, BBC, CNBC, Al Jazeera and other international broadcasters.
 In 2010 he became the first video-blogger for ForeignPolicy.com and from 2010-12 co-authored the Hybrid Reality blog on BigThink.
 From 2008-9, Parag was the host of “InnerView” on MTV.
 He spoke at TED in 2016, TED Global 2009 and was a guest host of TED Global 2012.

 Dr. Khanna holds a PhD in international relations from the London School of Economics, and Bachelors and Masters degrees from the School of Foreign Service at Georgetown University.
-For 2017, he has been awarded the Richard von Weizsaecker Fellowship of the Bosch Foundation.
+In 2017 he was awarded the Richard von Weizsaecker Fellowship of the Bosch Foundation.
 He has been a Senior Fellow of the Singapore Institute of International Affairs, Visiting Fellow at LSE IDEAS, Senior Fellow at the European Council on Foreign Relations, Distinguished Visitor at the Munk School of Global Affairs at the University of Toronto, Distinguished Visitor at the American Academy in Berlin, Next Generation Fellow of the American Assembly, Visiting Fellow at the Lee Kwan Yew School of Public Policy in Singapore, Non-Resident Associate of the Institute for the Study of Diplomacy at Georgetown University, and a Visiting Fellow at the Observer Research Foundation in New Delhi.
 He has received grants from the United Nations Foundation, Smith Richardson Foundation, and Ford Foundation.

 Born in India, Parag grew up in the United Arab Emirates, New York, and Germany.
 He is an accomplished adventurer who has traveled to more than 100 countries on all continents.
 Some of his lengthy journeys include driving from the Baltic Sea through the Balkans and across Turkey and the Caucasus to the Caspian Sea, across the rugged terrain of Tibet and Xinjiang provinces in western China, and eight thousand miles from London to Ulaanbaatar in the Mongolia Charity Rally.
 He has climbed numerous 20,000-foot plus peaks, and trekked in the Alps, Himalayas, and Tien Shan mountain ranges.
 Parag is also a competitive tennis player.